bezmi/sheets-queue-appscript/README.md

     *   When you are finished helping a student, click this button.
     *   The student will be instantly removed from the list, and the next person in the queue will move up.

-### 6. What If I Accidentally Close My Admin Tab?
+### 6. If you accidentally close the admin tab

-No problem!
-You can always get back control of your session.

 1. Go back to the main login page (`index.html`).
 2. Enter the **exact same Session Name** you used before.
 3. Enter the admin password.
 4. Click **"Create / Join Session"**.

-The system will recognize the existing session and generate a **new, secure admin key** for you, redirecting you to the admin page.
+The system will should the existing session and generate a new key, redirecting you to the admin page.
 The old admin link you bookmarked will no longer work.